elliekwang/neeko_rework/README.md

 - Our observed statistic: 0.1404526229251691

 **Significance Level**: 0.05
-- This is a standard hypothesis test.
+- We used a significance level of 5% to increase accuracy of our randomized test result.

 **Result p-value**: 0